As the highest paved road in North America, Mount Evans Scenic Byway should be on every motorcycle rider’s bucket list. It’s a ride unlike any other.

 Once on SH5, the road becomes as dramatic as the views, with numerous switchback turns.
 Shear drops, rock walls, and late-season snow banks define the side of the road.
 It will take about one hour to make the trip to the top—longer if you stop to enjoy the breathtaking views.

 The beauty of this road is owed to the natural state of the Arapaho National Forest and the Mount Evans Wilderness Area.
 You can see wildflowers, lichens, grasses, and bristlecone pine trees along the roadside.
 Expect to encounter wildlife—sometimes on the road—including marmots, bighorn sheep, and mountain goats.
+You’ll experience nature in all its power and beauty during this motorcycle ride.

 Till next time, ride safe!